Designs via Free Probability: Summary

 In this work, we show how Free Probability provides new insights into the study of unitary designs and their connection to the eigenstate-thermalization hypothesis.
 This is based on the definition of { $k$-freeness} which is obtained by asking that the condition (\ref{chose}) is valid only up to some finite $k$.
 The main results are pictorially illustrated in Fig.\ref{fig_summary} and can be summarized as follows: \begin{enumerate} \item Unitary $k$-designs can be rephrased as asymptotic $k$-freeness for any operator.
 The relation between freeness and designs is the following: two operators transformed with respect to one another with a randomly chosen element of a $k$-design are asymptotically $k$-free.
 Specifically, in the limit of large $D$

+where $A_i^U=U A_i U^{\dagger}$ and $U$ is sampled from a $k$-design.
 As a consequence, we may use all the tools and combinatorics developed in the free probability literature to study designs.
-Particularly useful for quantum information are: \begin{itemize} \item[1.1] Formula for computing $2k$-OTOC in terms of individual moments of $A_1,\dots, A_k$ and $B_1,\dots B_k$ separately; \item[1.2] Expression for the $k$-fold quantum channel as an expansion for large $D$ in terms of free cumulants. \end{itemize} \item ETH implies that unitary time evolution ${U(t) = e^{-i H t}}$ leads at infinite times to freeness for all finite $k$, when restricted to ETH physical operators $\mathcal A$.
-This means that in the limit of long times, physical observables $A(t) = U^\dagger(t) A U(t)$ and $B$ become $k$ free, for all finite $k$, if $A$ and $B$ obey ETH.
-Specifically
+Particularly useful for quantum information are: \begin{itemize} \item[1.1] Formulas for computing $2k$-OTOC in terms of individual moments of $A_1,\dots, A_k$ and $B_1,\dots B_k$ separately; \item[1.2] Expressions for the $k$-fold quantum channel as an expansion for large $D$ in terms of free cumulants. \end{itemize} \item ETH implies that unitary time evolution ${U(t) = e^{-i H t}}$ leads at infinite times to freeness for all finite $k$, but only when restricted to ETH physical operators $\mathcal A$.
+This means that in the limit of long times, physical observables $A(t) = U^\dagger(t) A U(t)$ and $B$ become $k$-free, for all finite $k$, if $A$ and $B$ obey ETH.
+Specifically,

-This applies to the canonical version of free cumulants at any inverse temperature $\beta$. \begin{itemize} \item [2.1] This result is rigorous upon infinite time-average $\lim_{ t_{\rm max}\to \infty}\frac 1{t_{\rm max}} \int_0^{t_{\rm max}} f(t) dt$. \item [2.2] We define a physical operator-dependent time-scale $t_k$, named \emph{free-k time}, for which the $2k$-th thermal-free cumulant vanishes. \end{itemize} Analogously to the Haar case, more general statements with more times are straightforward.
-For instance, the limit of large time of the OTOC $\langle A_1(t)B_1 \dots A_k(t) B_k\rangle_\beta$ has a simple expression in terms of thermal moments of $A_1, \dots A_k$ and $B_1,\dots B_k$ separately. \end{enumerate}
+This applies to the canonical version of free cumulants at any inverse temperature $\beta$. \begin{itemize} \item [2.1] This result is rigorous upon infinite time-average $\lim_{ t_{\rm max}\to \infty}\frac 1{t_{\rm max}} \int_0^{t_{\rm max}} f(t) dt$. \item [2.2] We define a physical operator-dependent time-scale $t_k$, named \emph{free-k time}, for which the {$2k$\nobreakdash-th} thermal-free cumulant vanishes. \end{itemize} Analogously to the Haar case, more general statements with more times are straightforward.
+For instance, the limit of large time of the OTOC $\langle A_1(t)B_1 \dots A_k(t) B_k\rangle_\beta$ has a simple expression in terms of thermal moments of $A_1, \dots A_k$ and $B_1,\dots B_k$ separately.

+The definition of ($k$-)freeness requires the vanishing of all mixed cumulants.
+However, in this context the vanishing of alternating free cumulants is enough.
+This is known for Haar rotated matrices \cite{nica2006lectures}, for ETH it follows from the fact that small powers of ETH observables obey ETH. \end{enumerate}